yhzhang0128/egos-2000/README.md

 # EGOS: the earth and grass operating system

 EGOS is our teaching operating system at Cornell.
 It has two layers:
-* the earth layer provides hardware-specific abstractions, including (1) tty and disk devices; (2) cpu interrupt and memory management.
+* the earth layer provides hardware-specific abstractions, including ** tty and disk device driver interface
+ ** cpu interrupt and memory management interface
-* the grass layer provides hardware-independent abstractions, including processes and system calls.
+* the grass layer provides hardware-independent abstractions, including ** processes
+ ** system calls